At the Bellingen Neighbourhood Centre

 I retired with my partner to Bellingen in 2016, escaping the Sydney rat-race.
 We really lucked in with the town and the community – neither of us had been here before we bought our house.
 I don’t miss Sydney at all, although I miss my siblings who are still there.
 I previously worked as a criminal lawyer in both state and federal spheres.
 I enjoy watching a good game of Test cricket.
 I started off at the BNC on the front desk, and now look after the WDO program.
 My workmates on the BNC team are great people, and I really enjoy being able to help the wide range of people who come through the door.

 My name is Andrew.
 I’ve lived in Bellingen for over 25 years.
 My 3 children were all born in the valley.
 I’ve had a varied work life.
 I’ve worked as an iron worker on the Sydney water front, loaded wheat trains, framed pictures, waited on tables, chipped weeds, worked in mines, farms and factories and I wasn’t much good at any of them.
 I write fairly average poetry, draw moderately amusing cartoons and play very bad blues harp and am an excellent volunteer at The Bellingen Neighborhood Centre.
 Please don’t be afraid to ask for help.

 Agency Administration Worker

 Hi my name is Julie.
-I have been with Bellingen Neighbourhood Centre (BNC) since early 2003; the first 2 years in a voluntary capacity and then as a Casual Relief for 6 months with the Centrelink Agency (now called the Human Services Agency) before commencing Permanent Part-time in mid-2004.
+I have been with Bellingen Neighbourhood Centre (BNC) since early 2003; the first 2 years in a voluntary capacity and then as a Casual Relief for 6 months with the Centrelink Agency (now known as Services Australia) before commencing Permanent Part-time in mid-2004.
 During this time I’ve had the privilege of witnessing many changes and the growth of the Neighbourhood Centre and the Agency.
 Still till this day I enjoy my work in assisting clients with their business just as much, if not more, than the day I commenced.